by Tammy Taylor

 With my oven I often turn the heat back on about after 3 hrs incubation time for ONLY 1 minute, then turn it back off.
 This seems to keep the temps perfect for my yogurt to incubate.
 My previous oven didn’t require that since I guess the bulb itself burned hotter than the bulb in my new oven.
 Gently bumping the heat like that seems to keep the temps where my yogurt cultures are happy, but be sure you don’t let it get too hot & kill your cultures!
 Of course you can buy an automatic * yogurt maker that keeps the proper temperature for you throughout the duration of your yogurt incubation.
 Just set the timer and walk away.

-The yogurt is usually ready after 4 hours incubation, but RancherMan likes me to leave it 6 hours.
-I simply remove it from the oven, allow to cool a bit and place the jars in the fridge.
+The yogurt is usually ready after 4 hours incubation, but RancherMan likes me to leave it 6-8 hours.
+When the time is up I simply remove the yogurt from the oven, allow to cool a bit and place the jars in the fridge.

 Enjoy Homemade Yogurt